W.Va. teachers’ unions call for strike over education bill

 CHARLESTON, W.Va.
-(AP) — West Virginia teachers’ unions have called a statewide strike over an education bill that they view as retaliation for a nine-day walkout last year.
+(AP) — West Virginia teachers’ unions on Monday called a statewide strike over an education bill that they view as lacking their input and as retaliation for a walkout last year.

-Leaders of three unions for teachers and school service workers said at a news conference Monday that the strike would start Tuesday.
+The strike is scheduled to start Tuesday, leaders of three unions for teachers and school service workers said at a news conference, almost a year to the day after teachers started a nine-day walkout.

-West Virginia Education Association President Dale Lee says that watching the actions of the state Senate, “it appears that they are more interested in listening to the outside interests than they are the educators across West Virginia.”
+“We are left with no other choice,” said Fred Albert, president of the American Federation of Teachers’ West Virginia chapter.

+The 2018 walkout launched the national “Red4Ed” movement that included strikes in Kentucky, Oklahoma, Arizona, Washington state, and more recently, Los Angeles and Denver.
+Teachers in Oakland, California, have authorized a strike starting Thursday.

 Most Read Nation & World Stories